-- 1. Masks are strongly encouraged to be worn by all employees, including fully vaccinated employees, when interacting with members of the public or in group meetings larger than two (2) people when the COVID-19 community level is substantial or high based on the CDC COVID Data Tracker3, or when required by Sections C & D. - 2.
+- 1. Masks are strongly encouraged to be worn by all employees, including fully vaccinated employees, when interacting with members of the public or in group meetings larger than of two (2) or more people when the COVID-19 community level is substantial or high based on the CDC COVID Data Tracker3, or when required by Sections C & D. - 2.
 County Departments shall have the discretion to require their employees to wear masks regardless of the COVID-19 community level. - 3.
-Employees, including fully vaccinated employees, working at the Lancaster County Department of Corrections, the Youth Services Center, and the Mental Health Crisis Center are required to wear a-masks, in additional to other forms of PPE that may be required by the Department or Office policy when interacting with members of the public or in group meetings larger than two (2) people when the COVID-19 community level is medium or high based on the CDC COVID Data Tracker4, or when required by Sections C & D. These County Departments may except certain non-custodial settings from this requirement; however, employees working in such non-custodial settings are required to wear masks when interacting with the public or in group meetings larger than two (2) people when community transmission is substantial or high based on the CDC COVID Data Tracker4.
-Masks will be made available to any residents and employees who would like to use them based on their personal preference.
-When
+Employees, including fully vaccinated employees, working at the Lancaster County Department of Corrections, the Youth Services Center, and the Mental Health Crisis Center are required to wear a-masks, in additional to other forms of PPE that may be required by the Department or Office policy when interacting with members of the public or in meetings of two (2) or more people when the COVID-19 community level is medium or high based on the CDC COVID Data Tracker4, or when required by Sections C & D. These County Departments may except certain non-custodial settings from this requirement; however, employees working in such non-custodial settings are required to wear masks when interacting with the public or in group meetings larger than two (2) people when community transmission is substantial or high based on the CDC COVID Data Tracker4.
+Masks will be made available to any residents and